albiondervishi/opendata/trafi.md

 ```

 Some of the variables contain numeric codes and the corresponding annotations are given in a separate file.
-However, I could not yet figure out how to replace factor values in H2O, so we will keep the numeric values for now.
+However, I could not yet figure out how to replace factor values in H2O with new ones, so we will keep the numeric values for now.
-H2O contains some useful functions for processing date values, such as `h2o.year`, which we'll use next.

-Maybe the hardest part in using H2O instead of R is the limited set of tools available.
-And I have probably missed some things
+In general the hardest part in using H2O instead of R is the limited set of tools available for processing and manipulating data.
+Thus also the processing phase here is very limited.
+H2O still contains some useful functions for processing date values, such as `h2o.year()` and `h2o.month()`.
-that would be doable in H2O...

 ```r